vllm-project/vllm/docs/source/serving/deploying_with_dstack.rst

     $ mkdir -p vllm-dstack
     $ cd vllm-dstack
     $ dstack init
-    $ dstack config --url <YOUR-DSTACK-SERVER-URL> \
-        --project <PROJECT-NAME-ON-YOUR-DSTACK-SERVER> \
-        --token <YOUR-DSTACK-SERVER-ACCESS-TOKEN>

-Next, to provision a VM instance with LLM of your choice(`NousResearch/Llama-2-7b-chat-hf` for this example), create the following yaml file:
+Next, to provision a VM instance with LLM of your choice(`NousResearch/Llama-2-7b-chat-hf` for this example), create the following `serve.dstack.yml` file:

 .. code-block:: yaml